-Like any book, there are things you take out of it, and things that you don’t really feel apply.
+Like any book, there are things you take out of it and things that you don’t really feel apply.
 I thought this book did a really good job balancing that, and I felt the “signal to noise” ratio was excellent.

-One of the many things I started to notice after crossing a certain point in the book was my mood and whether or not any particular cranky or pissy spell might be related to a high or low blood sugar.
+One of the many things I started to notice after crossing a certain point in the book was my mood and whether or not any particular cranky or pissy spell might be related to high or low blood sugar.

 I usually have trouble identifying when I’m a bit cranky.
 I bet many of us do.
-Something rubs us the wrong way, and before we know it we’re snapping at those close to us, or pulling back to “just be alone”.
+Something rubs us the wrong way, and before we know it, we’re snapping at those close to us or pulling back to just be alone.
 Maybe without even realizing what we’re doing.

-Those make sense, the lows, at least as much as they can I guess.
+Those make sense, the lows, at least as much as they can, I guess.
 But I’m also starting to wonder if I don’t also have trouble on the other end of things – when my blood sugar is high?

-My poor and ever so patient family (I am so thankful for you).
+My poor and ever-so-patient family (I am so thankful for you).

-I’ve asked my wife if we can come up with some ways for her to express that she feels I’m cranky, so I can (theoretically) test my blood sugar, and see if there is some relation there.
+I’ve asked my wife if we can come up with some ways for her to express that she feels I’m cranky, so I can (theoretically) test my blood sugar and see if there is some relation there.

 This situation is maybe more delicate than the average person may appreciate.
 Have you ever been pissed off, and your significant other asks you why you’re pissed off, and it just makes you more pissed off?
-Or maybe they just start jabbing back at you, and the spiral of emotions escalates until you are both ready to bite each others head off!
+Or maybe they just start jabbing back at you, and the spiral of emotions escalates until you are both ready to bite each other’s head off.

-After all that you still don’t know why you were acting all pissy in the first place.
-And to top it off you’ve gone and pissed off those around you.
+After all that, you still don’t know why you were acting all pissy in the first place.
+And to top it off, you’ve gone and pissed off those around you.
 No good for anyone.

-So to come up with some way for my wife to communicate the fact that she believes I am acting cranky, without me getting even more cranky, is what we’re after here.
+So to come up with some way for my wife to communicate the fact that she believes I am acting cranky without me getting even more cranky is what we’re after here.

-If I can recognize that my blood sugar is high, and I’m cranky, I can then ratchet up my awareness and work to calm myself down.
+If I can recognize that my blood sugar is high and I’m cranky, I can then ratchet up my awareness and work to calm myself down.
 It’s no guarantee, but I think it’s better than just being cranky and making life miserable for my wife & kids.

 This ties into so many things.
 When I posted Friday about having trouble after basketball – spilling ketones & running high sugars for much of that afternoon – I got home and was just wiped out.
 I wanted to crawl into a hole and not do or think about anything.
-I realized that I had an appointment with my therapist the next day, and I said to myself “you know, I don’t want to work on anything”.
+I realized that I had an appointment with my therapist the next day, and I said to myself, “You know, I don’t want to work on anything”.
 Those therapist appointments (and the aftermath of uncovering something) are mentally exhausting.

-After having such a tough day, of course I was not looking forward to a mentally trying therapist appointment.
-But then it hit me – that I was in that “mental place” because of the day I had, and that after some rest, hydration and time with in-range numbers, I would feel better and probably be all revved up for the appointment.
+After having such a tough day, of course, I was not looking forward to a mentally trying therapist appointment.
+But then it hit me – that I was in that “mental place” because of the day I had, and that after some rest, hydration, and time with in-range numbers, I would feel better and probably be all revved up for the appointment.

 I shared those thoughts with my wife, and we felt good about realizing why I was feeling that way.
 It didn’t make me magically feel better, but understanding why my head was where it was helped tremendously.
 I didn’t try to “fix” it – just recognize the why.

 The next day, my therapist and I had a great appointment (in which I also shared my revelation!
-She said “duh!”).
+She said, “Duh!”).

-The human body is such a fascinating work of checks and balances, and there is more than just the physical side of things that get thrown out of whack when we are outside of the “normal operating range”.
+The human body is such a fascinating work of checks and balances, and there is more than just the physical side of things that gets thrown out of whack when we are outside of the “normal operating range”.

 At the very least, it’s something to think about – that’s for sure.